A prototype and MVP are two core terminologies in software development.

 There are several different types of prototypes, including:

-• Visual prototypes: These are used to test the product’s design and aesthetic.
-They may include detailed mock-ups of the product’s appearance and may be used to gather feedback on the product’s look and feel.
+- Visual prototypes: These are used to test the product’s design and aesthetic.
+They may include detailed mock-ups of the product’s appearance to gather feedback on its look and feel.

 Advantages of Using a Prototype

-• Allows for early testing and validation of a product idea: A prototype allows you to test the feasibility of a product idea and gather feedback on its design and functionality.
+- Allows for early testing and validation of a product idea: A prototype allows for early testing and validation of a product idea.
+You can test the feasibility and gather feedback on its design and functionality.
 This can help you identify potential issues early on and make changes before the final product is developed.

-• Helps identify potential design or functional issues: By creating a prototype, you can test the product’s design and functionality, and identify any areas that need improvement.
-This can help you make changes before the final product is developed, which can save time and money in the long run.
+- Helps identify potential design or functional issues: By creating a prototype, you can identify potential design or functional issues.
+This helps you make changes before developing the final product, saving time and money.

-• Provides an opportunity for gathering feedback from potential customers or users: A prototype allows you to gather feedback from potential customers or users, which can help you understand their needs and preferences.
-This can inform the design and development of the final product, making it more likely to be successful.
+- Provides an opportunity for gathering feedback from potential customers or users: A prototype provides an opportunity to gather feedback from potential customers or users.
+This helps you understand their needs and preferences.
+It can also inform the design and development of the final product, making it more likely to be successful.

-• Allows for rapid iteration and improvements to the product: A prototype allows for rapid iteration and testing, which can help you quickly make improvements to the product.
+- Allows for rapid iteration and improvements to the product: Prototyping allows for rapid iteration and improvements.
+You can quickly test and enhance the product.
 This can help you get to market faster and increase your chances of success.

-• Helps testing and experimenting: Creating a prototype allows you to experiment with different designs and features, which can help you make better-informed decisions about the final product.
+- Helps testing and experimenting: Creating a prototype allows you to experiment with different designs and features.
+This helps you make better-informed decisions about the final product.

 What is an MVP?